ShaddGallegos/ee-containers/README.md

 `<OS major version>-<ee or de>-<base image type minimal or supported>-<Vendor or Product>`

 For example:

 * `rhel9-ee-minimal-aws` for an AWS-focused execution environment
-* `rhel8-de-supported-azure` for an Azure developer environment
+* `rhel8-de-supported-azure` for an Azure decision environment

 Definitions Consist oF:

 * Project folder structure:

   ```
   project folder
   ├── bindep.txt